anir-tubi/tubi-roku/README.md

 # Remote Release
-Remote releases are releases that are not sent to Roku, and updates are made when a device loads the Tubi channel, by downloading the hotpatch and remote component files, which are used to build the channel UI.
+Remote releases are releases that are not sent to Roku, and updates are made when a device loads the Tubi channel, by downloading the starter component and remote component files, which are used to build the channel UI.

 1\.
 Checkout the most recent `x_y_branch` branch, and pull any potential updates from origin.
 Create a new branch off of the `x_y_branch` called something like `qa_x_y_z`, where x is the Major Release number, where y is the Minor Release number, and where "z" is the patch number.